rgravina/rgravina/README.md

 # Welcome

-I'm a Senior Software Engineer currently working at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).
+I'm a Senior Member of Technical Staff (a.k.a Staff Software Engineer) currently working at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).
 Most of the work I do is for clients and closed source, however I do contribute to open source projects when I can, and work on a significant side project which you can read about below.

 ## Recent Work